-Section 2152.811 Taking testimony of mentally retarded person or developmentally disabled person accused in juvenile court.
+Section 2152.811 Taking testimony of a victim with a developmental disability.

-Effective: January 1, 2008 Legislation: Senate Bill 10 - 127th General Assembly
+Effective: April 6, 2023 Legislation: House Bill 343

-(A) As used in this section:

-(1) "Mentally retarded person" and "developmentally disabled person" have the same meanings as in section 5123.01 of the Revised Code.

-(2) "Mentally retarded or developmentally disabled victim" includes any of the following persons:

-(a) A mentally retarded person or developmentally disabled person who was a victim of a violation identified in division (B)(1) of this section or an act that would be an offense of violence if committed by an adult;

-(b) A mentally retarded person or developmentally disabled person against whom was directed any conduct that constitutes, or that is an element of, a violation identified in division (B)(1) of this section or an act that would be an offense of violence if committed by an adult.
+- (A) As used in this section: - (1) "Developmental disability" has the same meaning as in section 5123.01 of the Revised Code. - (2) "Victim with a developmental disability" includes any of the following persons: - (a) A person with a developmental disability who was a victim of a violation identified in division (B)(1) of this section or an act that would be an offense of violence if committed by an adult; - (b) A person with a developmental disability against whom was directed any conduct that constitutes, or that is an element of, a violation identified in division (B)(1) of this section or an act that would be an offense of violence if committed by an adult.